This article is part of our “Business Startup Guide” – a curated list of our articles that will get you up and running in no time!

 - Startup expenses: These are expenses that happen before the beginning of the plan, before the first month.
 For example, many new companies incur expenses for legal work, logo design, brochures, site selection and improvements, and other expenses.

-- Start-up assets.
-Typical start-up assets are cash (the money in the bank when the company starts), and in many cases starting inventory.
+- Startup assets: Typical startup assets are cash (in the form of the money in the bank when the company starts), and in many cases starting inventory.
 Other starting assets are both current and long-term, such as equipment, office furniture, machinery, etc.

 Timing is everything

-Don’t count expenses twice: they go in Start-up or Profit and Loss, but not both.
+Don’t count expenses twice; they go in Startup or Profit and Loss, but not both.
 The only difference is timing.
-Don’t buy assets twice: they go into the Start-up if you acquire them before the starting date.
+Similarly, don’t buy assets twice; they go into the Startup if you acquire them before the starting date.
 Otherwise, put them in the Profit and Loss.